thbt/tamagoji/readme.md

 * sleepy (false, true)
 * state [AWAKE, ASLEEP]

+Its environment has the following characteristic :

+* cleanliness (0..3)

 To fulfill its need, a Tamagoji needs :

-* To be fed (FEED event)
+* To be fed
-* To be put to sleep (SLEEP event)
+* To be put to sleep
-* To be in a clean room (CLEAN event)
+* To be in a clean room

 All of those actions translates to user-generated events.

 The system also generates the following events:

 * Every 10 minutes, your Tamagoji will lose 1 famine point (FP)
     * Once your Tamagoji is hungry (FP stat == 0), it will lose 1HP every 3 minutes
+    * 1mn after eating, your tamagoji will poop
 * After being awake for 30 minutes, your Tamagoji will become sleepy
     * Once your Tamagoji is sleepy, it will lose 1HP every 3 minutes
     * After 7 minutes of sleepiness, your Tamagoji will fall asleep on its own